szabgab/perlmaven.com/sites/en/pages/constants-and-read-only-variables-in-perl.md

 As with many other problems, there are several ways to solve this in Perl, but in most cases enforcement of "constantness" is not necessary.

-In most cases we can just adhere to the established consensus, that <b>variables with all upper-case names should be treated as constants</b>.
+In most cases we can just adhere to the established consensus, that **variables with all upper-case names should be treated as constants**.

 Later we'll see a couple of solutions that actually enforce the "constantness"